Menditect/documentation/additional/00-installation/import-plugin.md

 You can now view connection details and manually connect to MTA, with accounts having the Project User Roles that you specified.

-## Update instructions

-Replace the existing module when importing a new version.

-Make sure to delete any old JAR files like mta-plugin-xxx.jar from the userlib subfolder in your project directory.

 ### Upgrading Mendix Runtime of the parent Project

 To upgrade the major version of your Mendix App (for example, from Mendix 9 to 10), you need to make sure to replace all the files related to the MTA Plugin Module.